 Instructional Aide - ELL

-Starting hourly wage: $11.25 per hour (based on education and experience)
+Starting hourly wage: $11.24 (Based on education and experience)

-support for those students in grades kindergarten through sixth grades in large classrooms and/or who are
+those students in grades kindergarten through sixth grades in large classrooms and/or who are not performing at

 Assesses students in reading and math using a variety of tools (e.g. assessments, running records, etc.) for the

 purpose of determining student progress and learning needs.

 Collaborates with and takes direction from classroom teachers for the purpose of aligning small group and

 Coordinates with the building principal or other appointed supervisor for the purpose of prioritizing students to be

 Gathers materials for lessons, with the support from the classroom teacher, for the purpose of instructing students

 Meets with students usually in small groups for the purpose - of working on specific areas of need.